-Department of Nuclear Medicine, University of Würzburg, Würzburg, Germany
+Department of Nuclear Medicine University of Würzburg Oberdürrbacher Str.
+6 97080 Würzburg, Germany

+\Corresponding Author

+Phone: +49-931-201-35421 Email: Tran\J@ukw.de

+Running Title:

+On the Accuracy of Voxel-Based Dosimetry

+Word Count:

+This manuscript contains > 5,000 words.

+ABSTRACT

-Improvements in quantitative SPECT/CT have aroused growing interest in voxel-based dosimetry for radionuclide therapies, because it promises visualization of absorbed doses at a voxel level.
-In this work, SPECT/CT-based voxel-level dosimetry of a 3-dimensional (3D) printed 2-compartment kidney phantom was performed, and the resulting absorbed dose distributions were examined.
+Due to improvements in quantitative SPECT/CT, voxel-based dosimetry for radionuclide therapies has aroused growing interest as it promises the visualization of absorbed doses at a voxel level.
+In this work, SPECT/CT-based voxel-based dosimetry of a 3D printed 2-compartment kidney phantom was performed, and the resulting absorbed dose distributions were examined.
 Additionally, the potential of the PETPVC partial-volume correction tool was investigated.

+Methods

-Methods: Both kidney compartments (70% cortex, 30% medulla) were filled with different activity concentrations, and SPECT/CT imaging was performed.
-The images were reconstructed using varying settings (iterations, subsets, and postfiltering).
-On the basis of these activity concentration maps, absorbed dose distributions were calculated with precalculated 177Lu voxel S values and an empiric kidney half-life.
+Both kidney compartments (70% cortex, 30% medulla) were filled with different activity concentrations and SPECT/CT imaging was performed.
+The images were reconstructed using varying reconstruction settings (iterations, subsets, and post-filtering).
+Based on these activity concentration maps, absorbed dose distributions were calculated with pre-calculated Lu-177 voxel S values and an empirical kidney half-life.
 An additional set of absorbed doses was calculated after applying PETPVC for partial-volume correction of the SPECT reconstructions.

+Results

-Results: SPECT/CT imaging blurs the 2 discrete suborgan absorbed dose values into a continuous distribution.
-Although this effect is slightly improved by applying more iterations, it is enhanced by additional postfiltering.
+SPECT/CT imaging blurs the two discrete sub-organ absorbed dose values into a continuous distribution.
+While this effect is slightly improved by applying more iterations, it is enhanced by additional post-filtering.
 By applying PETPVC, the absorbed dose values are separated into 2 peaks.
 Although this leads to a better agreement between SPECT/CT-based and nominal values, considerable discrepancies remain.
-In contrast to the calculated nominal absorbed doses of 7.8 and 1.6 Gy (in the cortex and medulla, respectively), SPECT/CT-based voxel-level dosimetry resulted in mean absorbed doses of 3.0-6.6 Gy (cortex) and 2.7-5.1 Gy (medulla).
+In contrast to the calculated nominal absorbed doses of 7.8/1.6 Gy (cortex/medulla), SPECT/CT-based voxel-level dosimetry resulted in mean absorbed doses ranging from 3.0-6.6 Gy (cortex) and 2.7-5.1 Gy (medulla).
 PETPVC led to improved ranges of 6.1-8.9 Gy (cortex) and 2.1-5.4 Gy (medulla).

+Conclusion

-Conclusion: Our study showed that 177Lu quantitative SPECT/CT imaging leads to voxel-based dose distributions largely differing from the real organ distribution.
+Our study shows that Lu-177 quantitative SPECT/CT imaging leads to voxel-based dose distributions largely differing from the real organ distribution.
 SPECT/CT imaging and reconstruction deficiencies might directly translate into unrealistic absorbed dose distributions, thus questioning the reliability of SPECT-based voxel-level dosimetry.
-Therefore, SPECT/CT reconstructions should be adapted to ensure an accurate quantification of the underlying activity and, therefore, absorbed dose in a volume of interest of the expected object size (e.g., organs, organ substructures, lesions, or voxels).
+Therefore, SPECT/CT reconstructions should be adapted to ensure an accurate quantification of the underlying activity and, therefore, absorbed dose in a volume-of-interest of the expected object size (e.g. organs, organ sub-structures, lesions or voxels).
 As an example, PETPVC largely improves the match between SPECT/CT-based and nominal dose distributions.

 In conclusion, the concept of voxel-based dosimetry should be treated with caution.
-Specifically, one should remember that the absorbed dose distribution is mainly a convolved version of the underlying SPECT reconstruction.
+Specifically, it should be kept in mind that the absorbed dose distribution is mainly a convolved version of the underlying SPECT reconstruction.

+INTRODUCTION

-Key Words: therapy; SPECT/CT; 3D printing; dose-volume histogram; kidney phantom; voxel based dosimetry olecular radiotherapy aims at delivering a lethal radiation dose to a pathologic region (e.g., tumors).
-Personalized dosimetry would be desirable to maximize therapeutic efficacy by using patient-specific administered doses while avoiding toxicity to healthy organs (e.g., the kidney).
-In external-beam radiotherapy, the relationship between dose and tumor response or organ toxicity is well understood, and dosimetry has therefore been established in the clinical workflow.
-Because of the external ionizing radiation source, treatment simulation is performed on the basis of, for example, Monte-Carlo simulations of the energy deposition by photons and electrons emitted from a well-controlled, nearly monoenergetic beam (1).
+Molecular radiotherapy (MRT) aims at delivering a lethal radiation dose to a pathological region (e.g. tumors).
+Personalized dosimetry would be desirable to maximize therapeutic efficacy by using patient-specific administered doses while avoiding toxicity to healthy organs (e.g. the kidney).
+In external beam radiotherapy, the relationship between dose and tumor response or organ toxicity is well understood and dosimetry has, therefore, been established in the clinical workflow.
+Due to the external ionizing radiation source, treatment simulation is performed e.g. based on Monte-Carlo simulations of the energy deposition by photons and electrons emitted from a well-controlled, nearly monoenergetic beam (1).